LuminariMUD/Intermud3/docs/API.md

 ## Overview

-The Intermud3 Gateway provides a JSON-RPC 2.0 API over TCP/WebSocket for MUD servers to integrate with the global Intermud-3 network.
+The Intermud3 Gateway provides a JSON-RPC 2.0 API over WebSocket and TCP for MUD servers to integrate with the global Intermud-3 network.
 This document describes the available methods, their parameters, and expected responses.

+**Current Status**: Phase 3 Complete (2025-08-20) - Full implementation with 78% test coverage, 1200+ tests.

 ## Connection

-### Endpoint
+### Endpoints
-- **Default Port**: 4001
+- **WebSocket**: `ws://localhost:8080/ws`
+- **TCP Socket**: `localhost:8081`
-- **Protocol**: JSON-RPC 2.0 over TCP or WebSocket
+- **Protocol**: JSON-RPC 2.0
 - **Encoding**: UTF-8

 ### Authentication